shane-kercheval/r-examples/examples/examples.md

 ### spinogram

-From David Robinson Tidy-Tuesday Screencast
-(<a href="https://youtu.be/KiqpX-gNIS4?t=1244" class="uri">https://youtu.be/KiqpX-gNIS4?t=1244</a>)
+Example from David Robinson Tidy-Tuesday Screencast (<a href="https://youtu.be/KiqpX-gNIS4?t=1244" class="uri">https://youtu.be/KiqpX-gNIS4?t=1244</a>)

 We will use `geom_area` but need to fill in the missing data with